 Do you only interview designers?

-While Black designers are Revision Path’s primary focus, there have been all types of creatives and techie types featured, including software developers, indie game developers, presentation specialists, UX developers, entrepreneurs, art directors, illustrators, animators, and a lot more.
+While Black designers are Revision Path’s primary focus, there have been all types of creatives and techies featured, including software developers, indie game developers, presentation specialists, UX developers, entrepreneurs, creative directors, art directors, illustrators, animators, and a lot more.

 In August 2016, we decided to switch our focus more towards design in order to have a clearer editorial vision.